 A video was recorded to walk developers through the processes to use the DevKit, this will be generally applicable to the final v1.2 DevKit and it can be viewed here.

 ETP v1.2 and the OSDU™ Data Platform

-ETP is well-suited to applications that involve streaming data from outside repositories or live data acquisition systems to an OSDU-compliant data platform.
+ETP is well-suited to applications that involve streaming data from outside repositories or live data acquisition systems to an OSDU Data Platform-compliant cloud-based system.
 It is being actively considered for that role.